 Third, the results are relevant to the estimation and interpretation of sin tax elasticities.
 We have documented that the inclusion of our candidate non-price factors as controls reduces the estimated degree of price sensitivity by roughly half.
 Furthermore, we emphasize that we have only a partial list of non-price factors, and our available measures are imperfect proxies for the underlying constructs of interest.
 As a result, the reduction in the estimated degree of price sensitivity is likely an underestimate.
 Prior research has demonstrated that controls for non-price elements such as anti-smoking sentiments can mitigate estimated elasticities (e.g., DeCicca et al., 2008).
-We contribute to this debate by organizing the variety of components into a single conceptual framework and documenting the quantitative importance of the framework.
+We contribute to this debate by organizing the variety of components into a single conceptual framework and documenting that this framework results in meaningfully different quantitative estimates of price responsivity.